guidanoli/yadsl/tester/README.md

 ### External return values

 You may have noticed that the `EXTERNAL` return value is the only one that does not have a string nor a description defined.
-That is due to the fact that it is a polymorphic return value.
-It can be whatever the user defines at runtime.
-Instead of returning the enumerator (`TESTER_RETURN_EXTERNAL`), you must call `TesterExternalReturnValue(const char *)`, passing its string as parameter, which then returns the enumerator.
+That is because it is a polymorphic return value.
+It can be whatever the user determines at runtime.
+Instead of returning this value right away, you ought to call `TesterExternalReturnValue`, passing its string as the parameter, which then returns the enumerator.

 ## Error handling

 There is only one way to catch errors raised by `TesterParseCallback`.
-It is by the `/catch` command, which must succeed the command that caused the error.
-Following the `/catch` command should be the error string.
-If the error string does not match the thrown error's string, the later will be thrown anyways.
+It is by the `/catch` command.
+Following the `/catch` command should be the expected error string.

 ## Example